 Malin stuck out her bottom lip making Agatha giggle.
-“Fine you silly girl.”
+“Fine, you silly girl.”
 She gave Malin a small piece of apple and went back to preparing their meager meal.

 She heard a knock at the door in the front room.
 She looked out the kitchen window and saw Von happily playing.
 She looked at Malin who was eating her apple.
 Agatha moved slowly to the living room, prepared to fight if need be.
 She looked out the front window carefully and smiled.
 She quickly walked over the door and opened it.
-She was immediately taken up into a hug.
+And she was immediately taken up into a hug.

 “My queen,” said Alicio in Agatha’s ear as he hugged her.

 “Alicio!” squealed Agatha.
 She had missed him.
 She hadn’t seen him in over two years.
 She felt his protector’s magic wash over her, making her sigh in contentment.